 Perhaps TSA is grappling with what they can and cannot say, which is why they’ve strategically taken the safe approach by vaguely responding to questions like the examples above.
 Unfortunately, this approach leaves the public confused, uncertain, and perhaps nervous, frustrated, anxious or fearful of flying with hemp-derived CBD products in compliance with TSA’s policy.
 We highly doubt this was an intended consequence, but it shouldn’t remain the status quo.

-For now, and until further clarity is provided to the public, we speculate that traveling with non-ingestible hemp-derived CBD products (like topical creams and skincare products) and hemp-derived CBD oils that contain no more than the federal legal limit of no more than 0.3% THC is probably less risky than traveling with certain ingestible hemp-derived CBD products (such as smokable hemp flowers, CBD infused edibles, CBD infused beverages and pet treats).
+For now, and until further clarity is provided to the public, we speculate that traveling with non-ingestible hemp-derived CBD products (like topical creams and skincare products) and hemp-derived CBD oils that contain no more than the federal legal limit of no more than 0.3% THC and are 2018 Farm Bill Compliant is probably less risky than traveling with certain ingestible hemp-derived CBD products (such as smokable hemp flowers, CBD infused edibles, CBD infused beverages and pet treats).